Snapchat Planets in Order: What Each Planet Means in the Friend Solar System

-What Is the Snapchat Friend Solar System?
+What is the Snapchat Friend Solar System?

 If you are an ardent Snapchat user, you’re likely familiar with the feature that automatically creates a list of your eight best friends based on your interaction with them.
 Snapchat Planets takes this experience to the next level.